pstrum/gulp-dev-template/README.md

-# Peter Strumolo | Portfolio

-This is my personal website.
-It contains a portfolio of my work as a web developer and links to learn more about me and to get in touch.

-The code base for this project is an example of my current development environment and how I structure my files and directories.
+# Development Environment Featuring Gulp

+This is a template development environment for future use.
+It is a simplified version of something like [Gulp Starter](https://github.com/vigetlabs/gulp-starter).